Imagine-then-Plan: Agent Learning from Adaptive Lookahead with World Models: Experiments

 \subsection{Main Results}

-\paragraph{How does \model perform across different benchmarks and backbone models?} Table~\ref{tab:main_results} demonstrates that \textbf{\model} achieves consistent and significant improvements across all tested backbone models on both ALFWorld and ScienceWorld benchmarks.
-Specifically, without any additional training, \textbf{$\texttt{ITP}_{\text{I}}$} substantially enhances zero-shot planning performance compared to strong prompting baselines like ReAct and RAP.
-For instance, on the Qwen2.5-7B backbone, \textbf{$\texttt{ITP}_{\text{I}}$} achieves an overall success rate of 35.71\%, nearly doubling the performance of ReAct (17.14\%).
-Furthermore, our trained model \textbf{$\texttt{ITP}_{\text{R}}$} consistently outperforms all training-based baselines, reaching the highest success rates in every backbone group (e.g., 88.57\% with Qwen3-8B on ALFWorld and 63.91\% with Llama3.1-8B on ScienceWorld).
-These results underscore that \textbf{\model} provides a robust advantage that scales effectively across different model architectures.
+\paragraph{How does \model perform across different benchmarks and backbone models?} As shown in Table~\ref{tab:main_results}, without any additional training, \textbf{$\texttt{ITP}_{\text{I}}$} substantially enhances zero-shot performance compared to strong prompting baselines, such as ReAct and RAP.
+The trained variant \textbf{$\texttt{ITP}_{\text{R}}$} consistently surpasses all training-based baselines, achieving the highest success rate in every backbone group (e.g., 88.57\% with Qwen3-8B on ALFWorld).
+These results verify that \textbf{\model} achieves consistent gains across tested benchmarks and backbone models.